BubbaJones366/battlebotsWEB/README.md

 # Battle Bots 2018
-> Which bot will be the true winner?
+## Which bot will be the true winner?

 ## The challange:

-5 bots, 4 matches, 1 winner.
+4 bots, 3 matches, 1 winner.

+## How it works

+5 Different people have created 4 different bots to compete in this true test of will, strength, and coding capability.